-English majors may choose one of two emphases within the major: literature and textual analysis or writing.
+English majors may choose one of two emphases within the major: Literature and Textual Analysis or Writing.
 The English curriculum provides a single-subject matter program approved by the California Commission on Teacher Credentialing.
-A minor in English is also offered.
+Minors are offered in Journalism and Digital Media or English.

 This emphasis develops students’ understanding and application of fundamental concepts including period focus, children's literature, and script analysis.

 This emphasis develops students’ understanding and application of topics such as creative writing, digital writing and design, and journalism principles.